LucaGnezda/PSMediaCollectionManagement/README.md

 - This module has been implemented using Visual Studio Code, and is known to work well with this IDE.
 - If you would like to attach a Visual Studio Code debugger it is recommended you configure the debugger to run an interactive PowerShell session.
 - Please note, modules with classes won't re-load correctly after being changed in PowerShell 5.
 If you change the code, remember to re-start your IDE before restarting your debugger.

+# Code coverage
+- This module implements a suite of automated pester tests, which generate JoCoCo code coverage results.
+- Several helper commands have been implemented to assist with test automation and the production of friendly code coverage results.
+- To generate friendly code coverage results, the JoCoCo results are parsed, merged with a known coverage exceptions list, then converted into a more friendly and discoverable format to console and markdown.
+- The latest friendly [code coverage results](./FriendlyCoverageReport.md) can be found here.

 # Credits
 Would like to thank/credit a bunch of contributors and the community ...